supasympa/bootstrap-node-mocha-cucumber/README.md

-# Bootstrap a node (typescript) project with  cucumber & mocha tests
+# Bootstrap a Node (TypeScript) project with CucumberJS & Mocha tests

 To test